TomasTrencansky/VHDL_Clock/README.md

 # THE CLOCK
+"here i would put my poster"

+"IF I HAD IT FINISHED!
 ## Team Members :
 1. Matej Nachtnebel (responsible for connecting the modules together)
 2. Tomáš Trenčanský (responsible for graphical output and organization)